A Gauge Set Framework for Flexible Robustness Design: Gauge Set Design in Existing Frameworks

 \begin{restatable}{corollary}{mdroform} With the first $m$-th moment constraints $\|\nu -1\|_{\mathcal V_i}\leq \epsilon_i$ for $i \in [m]$ in \eqref{eq:gdist02}, the dual problem \eqref{eq:distdual} is a degree-$m$ polynomial programming

 where $\mathcal P_m$ is the space of polynomials of degree less than or equal to $m$. \end{restatable}

 This result echoes the equivalence between MDRO and polynomial programming discovered by \citet{nie2023distributionally}.
-We note that if certain lower-order moment constraints are omitted prior to the $m$-th moment constraint, then the chosen functional basis does not span the entire space $\mathcal P_\mu$.
+We note that if certain lower-order moment constraints are omitted prior to the $m$-th moment constraint, then the chosen functional basis does not span the entire space $\mathcal P_m$.
 Instead, it spans only the subspace generated by the functional elements $\{T_i \circ \Omega_i\}$.
 Another interesting design of MDRO is that $\mathcal V^\circ_i$'s induce pseudonorms so that only specific types of functions (polynomials in this case) can be used for upper approximation, which has the potential to be generalized for other function bases (see Example~\ref{eg:indi} and \ref{eg:affparam}).
-Finally, the semi-definite programming displayed in classic MDRO is attributed to the choice of spectral norm used for penalizing the second-order moment.